daitangio/pque/README.md

 The port was done removing the extension name space, and renaming ' pgmq. ' into ' pigi_ ' The table was renamed t_pigi_*

+# About the DEMO

+The demo project show the dequeue speed.
+It emulate a realistic FIXRequest object (taken from FIX44) with just one thread (MarketConsumer) dequeing things and sending to a pool of async "Market Emulators".

+Run the database with docker the run the project with

+  docker compose up -d
+  ./mvnw spring-boot:run

+Open another shell, then fill some data with

+  ./loadTest.sh 200

+With the pom.xml+docker-compose.xml configuration, and automatic memory management this version gets around 360-370 messages/second in the average scenario